 It’s a snack and activity if you have the kids help!
 Here’s what you need!

 - bamboo skewers or colorful paper straws

 - 2 bananas

 - orange or lemon juice optional

 - candy eyes optional

 - sprinkles optional

-Alternate strawberries and bananas, making a multicolor stack to form Cat In The Hat hats.
+- Alternate strawberries and bananas, making a multicolor stack to form Cat In The Hat hats.

 Also had to leave you with a favorite Dr. Seuss quote, which will especially pull at your heart if you have or work with young kids.
 It melts me every time!